 Legally speaking, your music is copyrighted the moment you make it.
 You are not required to register your copyrights with a government office prior to distributing it through Symphonic, however many feel more comfortable registering their copyrights before making their songs available for worldwide distribution and this can help in the case of a legal dispute to prove you are the true rights holder.
-If you need assistance with registering your work with the US Copyright office, feel free to create a ticket for feedback.
+If you need assistance with copyrighting your music, we can help with our partnership with CoSynd!

 Rights to Distribute

 Not only do you need permission but you need an agreement to ensure that you have the rights to distribute, if you are self-distributing we recommend you keep additional records of all of your works.
 If you need agreement(s), please click here.
 (Please note that we're not a law firm or service and that you should always consult with an attorney and/or seek representation if you wish to do so.)